-Every family has a set of values that parents and children follow, whether or not they realize it.
-Values such as being nice to people around you and being honest are examples that most families practice on a regular basis.
-Values can be something that has been passed down from one generation to the next and sometimes it can be adopted from the internet or a parenting book.
+Every family structure has a set of values that parents and children follow, whether or not they realize it.
+Values such as being nice to people and being honest are examples that most families practice on a regular basis.
+Values can be something that has been passed down from one generation to the next and sometimes it can be adopted from Internet information sites or a parenting book.

-Most family values involve establishing rules to keep the children safe and the house peaceful, setting guidelines for good behavior, and inspiring the desire to help others.
+Most family values involve a family leader establishing rules to keep the children safe and the house peaceful, setting guidelines for good behavior, and inspiring a desire to help others.
 Other types of family values could include being compassionate to those in need; regarding authority with respect, including parents; and being determined to fulfill personal goals and obligations.

 Values that families grow up with can also affect the society they live in.
-For example, family values can reflect how respectful a person treats co-workers and employers and if they have an honest work ethic.
-Similarly, a lack of family values can affect society but in a negative way, such as treating others without respect, slandering a co-worker’s name, or judging people unfairly.
+For example, family values can reflect how respectful a person treats co-workers and employers and if they practice an honest work ethic.
+Similarly, a lack of family values can affect society as well but in a negative way, such as disrespecting others, slandering a co-worker’s name, or judging people harshly or unfairly.

 It can be difficult to decide what should become a family value.
-In my family, what I did was if I had a value I wanted to teach, I would lead by example.
+In many family units, when parents have a value they want to teach, they will lead by example.
 Without establishing family values, there could be rivalry between family members and a skewed sense of right and wrong.
-A family lawyer near me mentioned that a lack of family values often leads to divorce and family separation requiring a family law attorney to sort it all out.
+A lack of family values often leads to divorce and family separation requiring a family law attorney to sort it all out.

-Having a concrete set of values inside a family can affect their home lives and the society around them.
-Family values can teach kids the difference between right and wrong and teach them basic manners.
+Having a firm set of values within a family can affect their home lives and the society around them.
+Family values can teach kids the difference between right and wrong and teach them basic manners and respect.
 Establishing and practicing family values is important because it shapes the way that kids and adults act and think.
 It could also mean the difference between becoming a good person or a bad one.